Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Challenging data analysis.
 The government relies heavily on statistical methodologies.
 At trial, the government converts investigative data into summary exhibits that can be challenged on underlying assumptions, inputs, and conclusions.

 Disputing referral relationships.
 In anti-kickback statute cases, experienced defense counsel attacks the government’s proof of remuneration for referrals to sever the causal link.
+The firm analyzes compensation arrangements against OIG safe harbors and applicable statutory exceptions.

 Scott Armstrong and Drew Bradylyons leverage their significant federal trial experience as former prosecutors to anticipate the government’s trial strategy and develop an aggressive, evidence-based defense.